othyn/docker-compose-laravel/README.md

 Setup is fairly straight forward, there are no installation steps for the project itself, just ensure that the prerequisites are met and you are off to the races!

+Use the scripts in this repo at your own risk.
+Please read through the code first and be familiar with what it is doing and make a judgment call.
+I accept no liability.

 ### Prerequisites

 Ensure that [Docker is installed](https://docs.docker.com/docker-for-mac/install/) and up to date on your system.
 Once installed, configure with your required preferences and ensure it is running.
-Make sure you are logged in to Docker Hub via the app so that it can download the container images.

 ### New Project